Turkish lira in historic 15% crash after Erdogan stokes fire sale | Business

 Turkish lira in historic 15% crash after Erdogan stokes fire sale

-"This irrational experiment which has no chance of success must be abandoned immediately and we must return to quality policies which protect the Turkish lira's value and the prosperity of the Turkish people," he said on Twitter.
-Tuesday's slide was the lira's worst since https://tmsnrt.rs/3nLLcHe the height of a currency crisis in 2018 that led to a sharp recession, and brought on three years of sub-par economic growth and double-digit inflation.
+The central bank has slashed rates by a total of 400 points since September, leaving real yields deeply negative https://tmsnrt.rs/3nsOPlp as virtually all other central banks have begun tightening against rising inflation, or are preparing to do so.
+SLIDING POLLS The lira has been by far the worst-performing currency globally this year due mostly to what some analysts have called a premature economic "experiment" by Erdogan, who has ruled Turkey for nearly two decades.
+Erdogan's AK Party is sliding in opinion polls ahead of elections scheduled for no later than mid-2023, reflecting sharply higher costs of living.

-Turkey's lira nosedived 15% on Tuesday in its second-worst day ever after President Tayyip Erdogan defended recent sharp rate cuts, and vowed to win his "economic war of independence" despite widespread criticism and pleas to reverse course.
-The lira tumbled as far as 13.45 to the dollar, plumbing record troughs http://fingfx.thomsonreuters.com/gfx/rngs/GLOBAL-CURRENCIES-PERFORMANCE/0100301V041/index.html for an 11th straight session, before paring some losses.
-It has shed 45% of its value this year, including a near 26% decline since the beginning of last week.
+Turkey's lira nosedived more than 15% on Tuesday after President Tayyip Erdogan defended recent rate cuts and vowed to win his "economic war of independence", despite widespread criticism and pleas to reverse course.
+The lira tumbled as far as 13.45 to the dollar, plumbing record lows http://fingfx.thomsonreuters.com/gfx/rngs/GLOBAL-CURRENCIES-PERFORMANCE/0100301V041/index.html for an 11th straight session, before trimming some of those losses to close 10.2% lower at 12.7015.
+It has lost 42% of its value this year, including a more than 22% decline since the beginning of last week.

 Erdogan has applied pressure on the central bank to pivot to an aggressive easing cycle https://www.reuters.com/markets/europe/erdogans-risky-experiment-heal-turkeys-economy-2021-11-23 that aims, he says, to boost exports, investment and jobs - even as inflation soars to near 20% and the currency depreciation accelerates, eating deeply into Turks' earnings.
 Many economists called the rate cuts reckless while opposition politicians appealed for immediate elections.
 Turks told Reuters https://www.reuters.com/markets/europe/lira-collapse-leaves-turks-bewildered-opposition-angry-2021-11-23 the dizzying currency collapse was upending their household budgets and plans for the future.